falcosecurity/falco-website/README.md

 ### Japanese

-There is currently scaffolding in place for a Japnese translation of the site.
+There is currently scaffolding in place for a Japanese translation of the site.

 To translate docs into Japanese, create Japanese-language Markdown files in the `content/jp/docs` directory.